20 BEST Things To Do In Kelowna (British Columbia)

 Boating at sunset

-There are some specifications and licensing that need to be followed to rent a boat.
-Be sure to inform yourself before taking the leap.
-There are many different options to choose from, such as self-lead rentals, hiring a captain, and different lengths of rental time.
+To rent a boat, you must follow some specifications and licensing.
+There are many different options, such as self-lead rentals, hiring a captain, and different lengths of rental time.

 Make the Most of the Fall Season in Kelowna